Altes Museum, Berlin

-Opened to the public in 1830 as the Königliches Museum (Royal Museum, the current name was adopted in 1845), the Altes Museum is housed in an imposing Neoclassical building, designed by Prussian architect Karl Friedrich Schinkel, located on the Lustgarden park in the Museuminsel (Museum Island) cultural district of Berlin.
+Opened to the public in 1830 as the Königliches Museum (Royal Museum, the current name was adopted in 1845), the Altes Museum is housed in an imposing Neoclassical building, designed by Prussian architect Karl Friedrich Schinkel, located in the Lustgarten park in the Museuminsel (Museum Island) cultural district of Berlin.

-The Lustgarden park in Berlin with the Altes Museum on the left and the Berliner Dom on the right; photo: Jean-Pierre Dalbéra
+The Lustgarten park in Berlin with the Altes Museum on the left and the Berliner Dom on the right; photo: Jean-Pierre Dalbéra

 Karl Friedrich Schinkel, The Königliches Museum (now Altes Museum), transverse section, 1825-1828